 There are three possibilities:

-Your organization is using a custom app.
+- Your organization is using a custom app.
 Check with your administrator for exact steps.
-The steps described in this article are specific to the out-of-the-box apps such as, the Sales Hub or Sales Professional app.
+The steps described in this article are specific to the out-of-the-box Sales Hub and Sales Professional apps.